 Radiation therapy for spinal cancer

-Spinal cancer radiation therapy is commonly used following surgical resection of a tumor, to destroy any microscopic tumor cells left behind.
+Spinal cancer radiation therapy is commonly used following surgical resection of a tumor, to destroy microscopic tumor cells left behind.
 It may also be an option for metastatic spinal tumors (tumors that have spread to the spine from another part of the body).

-The specifics of your radiation regime will be based on several factors, including the type and size of the spinal tumor and the extent of disease.
+The specifics of your radiation regimen will be based on several factors, including the type and size of the spinal tumor and the extent of disease.
 External radiation therapy is commonly used for spinal cancer.
 The area radiated typically includes the tumor and an area surrounding the tumor.
 For metastatic spinal tumors, radiation is sometimes given to the entire spine.

 Addressing spinal cancer radiation therapy side effects